JTravaux/pytorch-course/README.md

 ## About the Course

-The course is by [Daniel Bourke](https://www.mrdbourke.com/) and is roughly 25 hours long.
-It can be found for free on [YouTube](https://www.youtube.com/watch?v=V_xro1bcAuA).
+The course is by [Daniel Bourke](https://www.mrdbourke.com/) and is roughly 25 hours (+20 hours paid) long.
+Most of it can be found for free on [YouTube](https://www.youtube.com/watch?v=V_xro1bcAuA).
 The following are some resources that are used throughout the course.

 1. [YouTube Video Tutorial](https://www.youtube.com/watch?v=V_xro1bcAuA): This video tutorial offers a visual walkthrough of PyTorch concepts, making it easier to grasp key concepts.